Greece flotilla holidays – an introduction

 If you don’t like having to clamber over other yachts to get ashore, or prefer to stay out sailing later, I would suggest you consider a Saronic flotilla instead, where sailing conditions are similar but it’s a lot less busy.
 But if you can bear the crowds, or are able to go outside the peak period, the Ionian is a charming area and probably best done with a flotilla, so you can leave the worrying about mooring space to the Lead Crew.

-The Saronic is less well known than the Ionian and as a result there are fewer Flotillas there.
+The Peloponnese is less well known than the Ionian and as a result there are fewer Flotillas there.
+However, the number of options seem to increase every year.
 I suggest you visit soon before the word gets out, as it’s a superb area.
-To me, a Saronic flotilla is a better choice for novices than the Ionian, and there are options for the more experienced.
+To me, a Peloponnese flotilla is a better choice for novices than the Ionian, though there are options for the more experienced.

-From Athens airport, there you’ve two options – you can take a flotilla from Athens with a short transfer but a long first and last days sail, or a longer transfer to the island of Poros to join a Saronic flotilla there.
+From Athens airport, there you’ve three options.
+You can take a flotilla from Athens with a short transfer but a long first and last days sail.
+You can take a longer transfer to Corinth and sail the easy Saronic Gulf.
+Or you can transfer to the island of Poros to join a Peloponnese flotilla there, with the advantage that you’ll be starting your sailing in the middle of the cruising area.

-The Saronic and adjacent Argolic Gulfs are much less busy than the Ionian, and much more Greek, being primarily a Greek holiday destination.
+The Peloponnese includes the easy sailing Saronic and Argolic Gulfs.
+There’s a the option to sail further south down the eastern Peloponnese though this is an intermediate run.
+The area is much less busy than the Ionian, and much more Greek, being primarily a Greek holiday destination.

 As you go further south, even the “local” tourists get thin on the ground though there’s plenty to see, from Roman remains and medieval castles to one of the country’s most popular nightclubs, hidden in a small village!